 If you have discovered that you have herpes and believe that you acquired the virus due to a sexual partner’s failure to disclose his or her infection status, it is possible to file a lawsuit and win.
 I have done so on behalf of numerous clients.

-We can take anything the defendant said to you, such as referring to any inability to ever prove that you got herpes from that person or that you sleep around too much to tell who you got it from, and use them in court.
-These statements are untrue and just another way of shaming the victim into silence.
-Do not be intimidated.
-I can help you understand your real rights and how to hold the negligent person responsible for giving you an STD that they knowingly had.
+We can take anything the defendant said to you, such as referring to any inability to ever prove that you got herpes from that person or that you sleep around too much to tell who you got it from, and use it against them in court.
+These statements are untrue and just another way of attempting to intimidate or shame their victim into silence.
+Do not believe these threats or that it is simply your word against theirs.
+I can help you to regain that sense of hope and empowerment and how to hold the negligent person responsible for knowingly giving you an STD.

-Contact a Lawyer With a Wealth of Success in California Herpes Cases
+Contact a Lawyer With a Proven Track Record of Success in California Herpes and STD Transmission Cases

 You do not have much time to take action after discovering that you have been given herpes or another STD by a sexual partner.
-There is a statute of limitations in place that limits how long you have to file a lawsuit after the encounter took place.
-To learn more, take action now and email me to schedule a free, private consultation.
-You can also call me at 949-273-2693.
-Herpes transmission cases are handled with the utmost sensitivity, as well as confidentially.
+There is a statute of limitations in place which limits how long you have to file a lawsuit after the encounter took place and/or you learned about the condition.
+I invite you to review the strong recommendations of our clients and the legal industry and contact us or call to speak with me personally at (949)305-1400 for a free, private and confidential consultation.